Codepath-G27/Task-Train/README.md

 •	Technologies: Firebase, Android Studio, GitHub, RoomDB, SQL, and Java.

 ### Description
-When the user first opens the application they are greeted with the Splashscreen showing out icon and splash art.
-Then they are naviagted to the main ToDo fragment which shows users their upcoming ToDo items.
-When first opening the app the user is logged into an anomyous user account which is able to use majority of the ToDo item featues, such as setting alarms.
-However, an anomyous user cannot add friends, and interact with the social features of the application.
-Below are two gifs showing the SplashScreen activity and the anomyous user functionality.
+When the user first opens the application they are greeted with the Splashscreen showing out the icon and splash art.
+Then they are navigated to the main ToDo fragment which shows users their upcoming ToDo items.
+When first opening the app the user is logged into an anonymous user account which can use the majority of the ToDo item features, such as setting alarms.
+However, an anonymous user cannot add friends, and interact with the social features of the application.
+Below are two gifs showing the SplashScreen activity and the anonymous user functionality.
 <br />
 <img src='https://i.imgur.com/fJW2WfX.gif' width='200' alt='Video Walkthrough' /> <img src='https://i.imgur.com/09fAJ1P.gif' width='200' alt='Video Walkthrough' />

 <br />

 As a user (anonymous or logged in) you can create ToDo items specifically designated with a Name, Location, Description, Category, Time, Date, Alarm, and Recurring Times.
 If an Alarm is to be set the user is required to enter a Time and a Date in the creation screen.
-Alarm Buddies allow the user to add friends to alarms they create for group activities, however, this feature is only possible for logged in users.
+Alarm Buddies allow the user to add friends to alarms they create for group activities, however, this feature is only possible for logged-in users.
 Below are two gifs showing ToDo creation with and without an Alarm.
 <br />

 <img src='https://i.imgur.com/z7Y3T87.gif' width='200' alt='Video Walkthrough' />  <img src='https://i.imgur.com/caXeU3y.gif' width='200' alt='Video Walkthrough' />

 <br />

-If a ToDo item is linked with a specific alarm then once the time and date match the specified values the user will recieive a notification that the alarm arrived.
+If a ToDo item is linked with a specific alarm then once the time and date match the specified values the user will receive a notification that the alarm arrived.
 A sound will play and once the notification is clicked on the user can choose to dismiss the alarm.
-If the alarm is set as recurring then the alarm will continue to occur at the designated time and days until the alarm is delted.
-Below is a gif showing a normal alarm being displyed to the user.
+If the alarm is set as recurring then the alarm will continue to occur at the designated time and days until the alarm is deleted.
+Below is a gif showing a normal alarm being displayed to the user.
 <br />

 <img src='https://i.imgur.com/EiRMkzF.gif' width='200' alt='Video Walkthrough' />